YottaDB/YDBDoc/MessageRecovery/errors.rst

 RLBKJNLNOBIMG
 --------------------

-RLBKJNLNOBIMG, Journal file jjjj has NOBEFORE_IMAGE journaling.
+RLBKJNLNOBIMG, Journal file jjjj has NOBEFORE_IMAGE journaling

 MUPIP Information: MUPIP JOURNAL ROLLBACK displays this informational message whenever it finds journal file jjjj with NOBEFORE_IMAGE journaling (DSE DUMP -FILE for the corresponding database reports "Journal Before-imaging" as FALSE).
 As there are no before-image records in this journal file, MUPIP JOURNAL ROLLBACK does not roll back the database.
 Instead, it only generates a lost-transaction file.